archaicvirus/Pic-2-Tic/README.md

 ## Copy Pixel Data
 - Similar to above function, except it outputs a 1-dimensional table of all the pixels (converted to palette indices)
 - For drawing arbitrary sized images, 240x136 or smaller (tic80 screen size).
-It will still output larger images though.
+It will still output larger images, though it is really slow due to sub-optimal routines (bad code)
 - Accompanied by a drawing function to draw each pixel to the screen using pix() (WIP Feature)
 - Example pixel data export below